-An Alabama man killed an 820-pound feral hog in his front yard, and the pictures have to be seen to be believed
+This Man Killed an 820-pound Feral Hog in His Own Front Yard

 Wade Seago’s pet schnauzer, Cruiser, wouldn’t stop barking recently at his home in rural Alabama.
-So Seago went to the window to see why, and couldn’t believe his eyes.
+So Seago went to the window to see why.
+What greeted him on his front lawn was almost too insane to believe.

-RELATED: Deputies found a massive hog wandering around Florida and are searching for its owner

-An 820-pound hog — with six-inch tusks — stood in his front yard.
+An 820-pound hog — with six-inch tusks — was standing right there on his property.

 “Cruiser had this huge hog confused with all of the barking and movement,” Seago said.
 “It was not a good situation.”